 The Cure SMA Industry Collaboration (SMA-IC) was established in 2016 to leverage the experience, expertise, and resources of pharmaceutical and biotechnology companies, as well as other nonprofit organizations involved in the development of spinal muscular atrophy (SMA) therapeutics to more effectively address a range of scientific, clinical, and regulatory challenges.
-It is currently comprised of our partners at Novartis Gene Therapies, Biogen, Genentech/Roche Pharmaceuticals, Scholar Rock, and SMA Europe.
-Funding for this project was provided by members of the 2018 - 2021 SMA-IC which included Biogen, Genentech/Roche Pharmaceuticals, Novartis Gene Therapies, Novartis Pharmaceuticals, Astellas Pharmaceuticals, Cytokinetics Inc., and Scholar Rock, Inc.
+Current members include Cure SMA, Scholar Rock, Biogen, Novartis, Biohaven Pharmaceuticals, Genentech/Roche, Alcyone Therapeutics, NMD Pharma, and SMA Europe.
+Funding for this project was provided by members of the 2018 - 2021 and 2023 SMA-IC which included Astellas Pharmaceuticals, Biogen, Biohaven Pharmaceuticals, Cytokinetics Inc., Epirium Bio, Genentech/Roche Pharmaceuticals, Novartis Gene Therapies, Novartis Pharmaceuticals, and Scholar Rock.

-This document was prepared by Rosángel Cruz, MA; Mary Curry, ND, Ilse Peterson, MPH, Fatou Sarr, and Allison Mazzella.
+This document was prepared by Rosángel Cruz, MA, Mary Curry, ND, Ilse Peterson, MPH, Fatou Sarr, Allison Mazzella, Jackie Glascock, and Mary Kate Bielinski.
 We wish to thank the Cure SMA Industry Collaboration for the funding that supported preparation of this document, and the numerous researchers and clinical trial coordinators who contributed input to help ensure that this document would be useful to clinical trial sites interested in conducting clinical trials in SMA.
+This is the third edition of this toolkit.
+The first version was published in 2019 and a revised version was published in 2021.